InteropIO/finsemble-seed/src/samples/toolbar/README.md

 The toolbar saves pins to storage using the Finsemble [Storage Client](https://documentation.chartiq.com/finsemble/StorageClient.html) and loads them back from storage on startup.

 ## Adding Custom React Components
 The Finsemble Toolbar component demonstrates how to add custom React components into the toolbar using the "AutoArrange" and "BringToFront" components.
-To add your custom components, add them to the `customComponents` array in toolbar.jsx:
+To add your custom components, add them to the `customComponents` array in *toolbar.jsx*:

 ```jsx
 import MyCustomReactComponent from 'MyCustomReactComponent';